notawakestudio/NUSConnect-Docs/docs/TestingGuide.md

 We use Jest and React testing library to perform unit tests.
 We aimed to include unit tests to ensure low level but critical component logics are well tested.
 To run tests, type in `yarn test`.

+With reference to [Testing Recipes](https://reactjs.org/docs/testing-recipes.html), our focus on front-end unit tests is on validating component rendering and function correctness.
+For example in `util.test.js`, the written tests cases verify the output of utility methods that involved datetime and notifications are as expected.
+In `index.test.js`, the test cases verify that rendering of individual components are successful.

 ## **End to End Test**